Many people take a multivitamin pill each morning, along with a few other supplements.

 If there’s any question at all of a deficiency, then a good multivitamin pill addresses most cases.
 It will almost certainly include all you might need for vitamins such as C, D, E, B6, B9(folate), and B12.
 It will cover you also for minerals like phosphorous, magnesium, selenium, and zinc.

 There’s sometimes iron present in multivitamins, although older people are seldom deficient, and in fact an excess of iron can be harmful.
-The UK National Health Service says that older adults need 8.7mg a day, but that “Most people should be able to get all the iron they need by eating a varied and balanced diet.
+The National Health Service says that older adults need 8.7mg a day, but that “Most people should be able to get all the iron they need by eating a varied and balanced diet.
 If you take iron supplements, don’t take too much as this could be harmful.”

-My own multivitamin contains no iron, but if yours does, then make sure it’s less than 8.7 mg.
+Many multivitamins contain no iron, but if yours does, then make sure it’s less than 8.7 mg.

 The US National Institutes of Health gives detailed advice on multivitamins, including: